A Freelancer vs Entrepreneur - What's the Difference?

 1. Freelancers Are More Likely to Be Employed

-Freelancers are more likely to be employed than entrepreneurs because they have experience and skills that can bring value to the company.
+Freelancers are more likely to be employed than entrepreneurs because they have experience and entrepreneurial skills that can bring value to the company.

 For example, a freelancer earns about $37,000 per year on average whereas an entrepreneur only makes about $31,000.
 This is mainly due to the size of the talent pool and the high demand for freelance work both full-time and part-time.
 Furthermore, freelancers are able to choose their own working hours which is not possible for entrepreneurs.